-- Bag appropriate for tours.
+- A bag that’s appropriate for tours.
 Depending on your activities, you’ll need to consider what kind of bag to bring (e.g., a bag you can comfortably carry while on a horse or hiking, a beach bag, a bag you can hold onto while on a golf cart because that’s the primary mode of transportation in Ambergris Caye).

 - Bug spray.
-You’ll especially need bug spray for jungle tours in Belize.
+You’ll need bug spray for jungle tours in Belize.
 I almost went through my entire travel-sized one since I also needed it whenever I ate outside (a lot of Belize restaurants are in the open air).
-I like this bug repellent lotion and think it works better than a spray.
+I like this bug-repellent lotion and think it works better than the spray alternative.

 - Reef-safe sunscreen.
 You can buy regular sunscreen if you don’t plan to go into the ocean, but otherwise, you need reef-safe sunscreen to protect the corals.
-This reef-safe sunscreen, also available in some REIs, is relatively easy to apply compared to other reef-safe sunscreens I’ve tried.
+This reef-safe sunscreen is relatively easy to apply compared to other reef-safe sunscreens I’ve tried.

-Bringing bug repellent and reef-safe sunscreen will be cheaper than buying it in Belize.
-This Belize cost breakdown has other budgeting tips.
+Pacing bug-repellent and reef-safe sunscreen will be cheaper than buying it in Belize.
+I break down all my Belize travel expenses.